First of all, let’s get this off our chest: the Apple AirPods look a bit daft. Or, more specifically, they make you look a bit daft when wearing them.

 For one, they look like a pair of the wired EarPods with the cable snipped off, and there’s something awkward about the way the elongated ‘arm’ and bright white finish draw the eye as a pair of earrings does.

-However, if you’re prepared to put up with the odd stare and negative comment, you’ll find that the AirPods are an absolute marvel, tech-wise at least.
+Putting the styling pros and cons to one side, you’ll find that the AirPods are an absolute marvel in terms of tech.
 Even in this age of miniaturisation, they’re absolutely tiny, weighing just 4g per earphone.

 Almost as impressive is what Apple has done to streamline the pairing process.
 With the AirPods you simply open the carry case lid in the vicinity of your iOS device and a window pops up asking if you want to connect the two.